TelloViz/NeonCloud/readme.md

 Where I was taking it from prototype to full game.
 Over there, I had a working state system with UI.
 I'm currently figuring out where to start in my reboot attempt and will possibly start a new repository for a clean go.

+Additional:
+Currently have various branches with states of implementation.
+Some have scenes representing menus and states of the game, some are just player character demos, while others are enemy demos.

+I want to unify these into a better presentable project.
+I will work on this goal in the time I can find between school and internship preparation (this is part of the prep though)

 ---

 # Neon Cloud